citrix/workspace-windows-vcsdk/docs/system-requirements.md

 # System Requirements

-Citrix Virtual Channel SDK can be installed on systems supported by Citrix Workspace App for Windows.
+Citrix Virtual Channel SDK can be installed on systems supported by Citrix Workspace app for Windows.
 You can build the virtual drivers and applications on any platform.
 To run, they require a server running XenApp or XenDesktop.

 ## Development Environment Requirements